 - Pan sear the cod.
 Heat 2 Tbsp oil over medium-high heat in a large skillet until just barely smoking.
 When hot, add seasoned cod fillets, leaving a little space between each.
 Cook until light golden brown and the fish releases easily from the pan, about 3-4 minutes.
 Use a fish spatula to carefully flip each piece of cod over.
 Add 3 Tbsp unsalted butter to the pan, and as soon as it begins to melt, use a spoon to base some of the butter over the cod.
 Cook for a total of 3 minutes on the second side.

 - Garnish, then serve.
 Transfer cod fillets to one large serving tray or individual plates, then spoon some of the romesco sauce on top.
-Garnish with freshly parsley, then serve immediately!
+Garnish with freshly chopped parsley, then serve immediately!

 Notes